You've got questions? We've got answers!

 Best Practices

-This generation mode allows you to upload your own 3D asset or choose one of your previously generated asset, and generate new PBR textures for it.
+This generation mode allows you to upload your own 3D asset or choose one of your previously generated assets, and generate new PBR textures for it.
 The mesh (shape) of the original model will not be modified.

 How to Use: